 Canopy hemp products for animals (Canopy Animal Products) are tailored to support the health and body function of animals, other than through nutritional value.
 They contain broad-spectrum hemp extract, including CBD, but do not contain CBD isolate or synthetics.
 They contain less than 0.3% tetrahydrocannabinol (THC) by weight and thus are legal hemp products under the U.S. Agricultural Improvement Act of 2018 (2018 Farm Bill).

 1.2 Where can we Sell Canopy Animal Products?

-Permissible States: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+Permissible States: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 1.3 Canopy Animal Products May not be Distributed Outside the United States Without Permission